EvanForsythe/BB485/week06.md

 ![comp04](/Images/Week06/comp04.png)

+Comparing the 'synteny' between two genomes can reveal large mutations that have occured.

 ![comp05](/Images/Week06/comp05.png)

 ### <ins>**Whole genome duplication**</ins> <a name="duplication"></a>

 ![comp01](/Images/Week06/comp01.png)

+Comparing genomes can help us understand other types of dramatic mutations, such as **polyploidy (i.e. whole genome duplication)**.

 ![comp02](/Images/Week06/comp02.png)

 ![comp03](/Images/Week06/comp03.png)

 ## <ins>**Emergent properties revealed by whole-genome analyses**</ins> <a name="emergent"></a>

+A genome-wide view can reveal things that we could not detect when looking at a single region of the genome.

 ![comp07](/Images/Week06/comp07.png)